argonne-lcf/user-guides/docs/theta/queueing-and-running-jobs/job-and-queue-scheduling.md

 For more information on Cobalt commands, their options, consult the manpages on the system.
 The same information may be found online in the [Cobalt Command Reference](http://trac.mcs.anl.gov/projects/cobalt/wiki/CommandReference).

 ### Using the Job Resource Manager: Commands, Options, and Examples
 This document provides examples of how to submit jobs on our systems.
-It also provides examples of commands that can be used to query the status of jobs, what partitions are available, etc. For an introduction to using the job resource manager and running jobs on Theta, see {== add link Running Jobs on Theta ==}.
+It also provides examples of commands that can be used to query the status of jobs, what partitions are available, etc.

 #### Submit a Job Request
 Use qsub to submit a job.
 (Unlike jobs on the ALCF BlueGene systems, all jobs on Theta are either script or interactive.)